The Wire

 One order, not yet a precedent

-A single district court order is not binding law, and courts remain split on jurisdiction over out-of-state operators.
+A single district court order is not binding law, and courts remain split on jurisdiction over operators based in other states.
 A Kansas judge recently dismissed a similar case for exactly that reason.
 But the tool now exists, the Supreme Court upheld the underlying Texas statute in Free Speech Coalition v.
 Paxton, and more than 20 states have age verification laws on the books.
 Expect other attorneys general to reach for the same writ.

 Sources